 How to apply for a licence

 For a normal Open tournament, written applications should be made using the Open competition licence application form provided.
 For leagues or county knockout events, please use the League/County KO licence application form.
 For other types of events, e.g. Simultaneous Pairs, novice/beginner type events, please send applications in writing to email@example.com

 Additional Blue Point competitions for clubs

 Blue Points were introduced at the start of 2013 and clubs were given an allowance of two events per annum in which they could award them.
-Some clubs asked to be allowed to run more such events and so, following a trial period in 2017, we now allow clubs to apply for up to two additional Blue Point events, subject to them having their county’s agreement.
+Following a trial event in 2017 to increase the number of Blue Point events, all clubs may now hold two blue-pointed events per annum, and larger clubs may hold an additional two for every 10,000 player sessions they have submitted in the previous year, subject to them having their county’s agreement.
 We will usually agree to such applications unless there is a potential conflict in the calendar with another club or organisation.
-Applications should be made to email@example.com.
+Applications should be made to firstname.lastname@example.org.